-Latex (water-based) paints are not considered hazardous, so lidless, dried-out cans of the stuff can be disposed of with regular trash.
+Latex (water-based) paints are not considered hazardous, so lidless, dried-out cans can be disposed of with regular trash.
 If you have 1 inch or less of leftover latex, open the lid to dry it out, away from children and pets.
 Larger amounts of latex paint can be dried out by using waste paint hardener or by mixing it with kitty litter.
 You can place empty metal paint cans in your recycling bins.

-Different types of batteries have to be disposed of in different ways, but none of these include tossing them in the recycling bin.
+Batteries – Different types of batteries have to be disposed of in different ways, but none of these include tossing them in the recycling bin.
 Rechargeable batteries (including nickel cadmium, nickel metal hydride, small sealed lead acid and lithium ion batteries) can be recycled at participating retail collection points.

 Lead acid automotive batteries contain corrosive and toxic chemicals that are very harmful to the environment, making them illegal to discard in your garbage or recycling bin.
 Instead, bring your car battery to the store when you buy a new one — retailers are required to take the old battery.

 Fluorescent light bulbs and compact fluorescent light bulbs (CFLs) – while much better for the environment than regular light bulbs — contain a miniscule amount of mercury (about 5 milligrams) that is released when the light bulb is broken.

 CFLs can also be dropped off at any Home Depot or IKEA store.